Overpayments of housing benefit

 - What is expected from the employer, how to operate a DEA

 - How to work out how much to deduct

 - Details on what payments are counted as earnings

-All employers must complete a DEA payments schedule (Word 373KB) for each employee in question.
+All employers must complete a Direct Earnings Attachments payments schedule (PDF 146KB) for each employee in question.
 When completed, it should be returned to us.
 Information needed includes the amounts that will be deducted from the employee's wages.

 If payments are to be made by cheque, then a completed schedule needs to be attached to each cheque payment when sent.
 However, if payments are to be made by BACS, then a completed payment schedule can be emailed or sent separately.